 - Affordable, considering that you have access to THOUSANDS of classes, the monthly price that you pay for so much knowledge is incomparable.

 - It isn't free forever.
-With my code, you can get 2 free months, but after that, you have to start paying.
+With my code, you can get a FREE premium membership trial, but after that, you have to start paying.
 BUT it cost less than 3 coffees a month, so it's not that bad.